-Financial assets available for sale include equity securities.
+Available- for-sale financial assets include equity securities.
 Equity investments classified as available for sale are those, which are neither classified as held for trading nor designated at fair value through profit or loss.

-After initial recognition, financial assets available for sale are subsequently measured at fair value with unrealised gains or losses recognised as cumulative changes in fair values in other comprehensive income until the investment is derecognised or determined to be impaired, at which time the cumulative gain or loss is removed from the cumulative changes in fair values and recognised in the consolidated income statement.
+After initial recognition, available-for-sale financial assets are subsequently measured at fair value with unrealised gains or losses recognised as cumulative changes in fair values in other comprehensive income until the investment is derecognised or determined to be impaired, at which time the cumulative gain or loss is removed from the cumulative changes in fair values and recognised in the consolidated income statement.
 Financial assets whose fair value cannot be reliably measured are stated as cost less impairment losses, if any.